anisul-Islam/full-stack-assignment-2-git/learnings.md

 - How to commit a file.
 - How to connect a local repo to a remote repo.
 - How to push a file to remote repo.
+## I have created an issue in GitHub.
+- Has been created an issue in GitHub.
+- Has been created new branch feauture2.
+- Now i will add , commit and push the changes in new branch.